 Some pharmacy technician schools require a background check and will not accept students who have felony or gross misdemeanor charges.
 Occasionally, a drug screen is also required before starting a pharmacy technician training program.

-5. Complete Your Training
+5. Complete Your Pharmacy Tech Training Pogram

 Pharmacy technician training programs include coursework covering basic anatomy, physiology, and pharmacology.
 Training programs also cover medication safety, pharmaceutical ethics, and pharmacy law.